Rokiis1/roadmap/QA/README.md

 ##### Test Plan

 **Explanation:**

 A Test Plan is the core container in JMeter where you organize your test elements, define the test scenario, and set various configurations.
 It acts as a blueprint for your performance tests.

 - Inside the Test Plan, you structure your test using Thread Groups, Samplers, Controllers, and other elements.

 **Example:**

 Within a Test Plan, you can include Thread Groups to simulate user behavior, add Samplers to send requests, incorporate Logic Controllers to control the flow, and use Listeners to collect and display test results.

-##### Workbench

-**Explanation:**
-The Workbench is an area in JMeter where you can experiment with test elements, perform ad-hoc testing, and store elements temporarily before adding them to the main Test Plan.
-It's a workspace for trial and error.
-**Example:**
-You might use the Workbench to quickly test a specific request or configuration without modifying your main Test Plan.
-Once you are satisfied with your experiments, you can move elements from the Workbench to your Test Plan.

-- The Workbench is a useful place for temporary testing or storage of elements that may be added to your Test Plan later.

 #### How to Use JMeter for Performance & Load Testing